 - Disk Space – Disk space is a vital thing to monitor, because if you run out of disk space your services will stop working.
 While the disk space issue affects both your transaction file database and your log files, it can be particularly problematic in the folder where the logs are generated.
 In fact, we’ve seen it happen where an organization runs out of log space, Jira or Confluence goes down, and someone had to clear out the logs in order to get things up and running again.
 Just like with the database size, our recommendation is that you set your monitoring threshold for 80% usage.
 Because things can go wrong in this area very quickly, this warning threshold gives you a chance to react if disk space starts to suddenly and rapidly disappear.

 - Disk I/O – There are two things that you want to look at in the disk I/O area.
 First is the amount of data being transferred back and forth.
 The monitoring goal is to ensure that the I/O is kept below a certain threshold.
 If it is constantly high, this is an indication that there is either congestion on the disk subsystem or that the system is being continuously taxed.
 Neither is a good thing!The other thing to monitor here is what’s called “latency,” which is the time (in milliseconds) that it takes to complete a single I/O operation.
 High latency numbers indicate that it’s taking the application longer to access data on the disk, which will result in slow performance for your end users.

 Need help getting all of this monitoring set up – or want to outsource all of the actual monitoring once the setup is complete?
 Give us a call.
-This is what our Remote Monitoring and Management service is all about!
+This is what our Cloud Services offering is all about!